chinmaysagade/reWizeNotes/computer.md

 ### Flow control:
 Most of the times, CPU executes the instructions sequentially.
 Unconditional Jump: Used to jump to another location, e.g in for loop.

+### PIC10F200 Microcontroller:
+- 33 single-word instructions, each instruction is 12 bit wide.
+- example instruction: 0001 0000 0010
+- 2 level deep hardware stack
+- 8 bit wide data bus
+- direct, indirect and relative addressing
+- 8 special hardware registers
+- 4MHZ internal clock
+- 16bytes RAM

+### PIC10F200 Microcontroller TRIS register:

+TRIS : 8 bit tri-state register to configure the corresponding bit as i/p or o/p.
+A 0 in the bit indicates o/p mode, 1 indicates i/p mode.
+The pin names in the data sheets are actually the names of port bits.
+The pins are typically grouped in 8 and have their corresponding registers.
+For example: RA0, RA1...RAx have TRISA.

+### PIC10F200 Microcontroller WREG register:
+The 8 bit WREG register is the most widely used register in the PIC micro-controllers.
+WREG stands for working register, as there is only one.
+The WREG register is the same as the accumulator in other microprocessors.
+The WREG register is used for all arithmetic and logic instructions.

+### PIC10F200 Microcontroller assembly commands:
+MOVLW 05h ## Move Literal to Working Register
+MOVWF 010h ## Move value to file register